ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2025_Autumn/en.md

 5. There will be an optional 5-minute break in between the first and second playthrough of the mappool.
 6. We suggest players not to broadcast or share their results to avoid seed manipulation.
 7. Qualifier stage results will be used for seeding and for choosing captains.
-8. Those best-performance players will advance to drafting phase.
+8. The best-performing players will advance to drafting phase.
    - Disrupting the match by foul play or seed manipulation will result in disqualification, and any such players will be announced before the drafting phase takes place.
 9. Players will use same multiplayer rooms if they select same time to play the Qualifiers.
 It is prohibited to abort a match with the reason of a technical problem, in which case the score will be recorded as is.

 ### Stage instructions

 1. Following the Qualifier stage, all players will participate in a phase to form teams, called the *drafting phase*.
 Both divisions will have independent drafting phases.
 All unpicked players will be eliminated from the tournament.
-2. Following the drafting phase, a *group stage* will be played in both zones.
+2. Following the drafting phase, a *group stage* will be played in both divisions.
 Each group includes 6 teams and will play 3 rounds.
-Top 4 of the groups (total 16 teams each division) will advance to the elimination phase, with the other teams eliminated.
+The top 4 of each group (from a total of 16 teams per division) will advance to the elimination phase, with the other teams eliminated.
 3. Following the group stage, a single-elimination stage will be played in both divisions.
 4. All teams that lose in the elimination phase will be eliminated from the tournament and the last team will be the winner.
-5. This tournament don't have the bronze medal match, both teams that eliminated in Seminfinals will get same prize.
+5. This tournament doesn't have the bronze medal match.
+As such, both teams that get eliminated during the Seminfinals will receive same prize.

 ### Drafting phase instructions

 1. The host will declare one captain for each team 24 hours before the drafting phase.
-   - Drafting order depends on the captain seed, lower seed pick first.
+   - Drafting order depends on the captain's seed, lower seed pick first.
-   - Captains are selected by performance in qualifier.
+   - Captains are selected by their performance during the Qualifiers.
    - Non-captains will join a group of players waiting to join a team, herein called a "player pool".
    - The drafting phase for the two divisions will be held separately, and the number of teams will be determined by the number of players who have passed the Qualifier round in corresponding division.
 2. Captains decide their team members during the drafting phase.